-The Administration Division continues to strive to keep up-to-date on national policing trends, issues, technologies, and challenges.
+The Police Department will be need to be re-accredited through CACP in 2017.
+As we strive to keep up-to-date on national policing trends, issues, technologies, and challenges, this will be an important step.
 The department will continue to be progressive in these areas while evaluating their applicability and appropriateness for our community.
 Some examples include body cameras, digital forensics, and police-community relations.